This post may contain affiliate links. See our disclosure policy.

-We have some other EASY Mexican recipes that I would highly recommend if you like our Easy Chicken Flautas.
+We have more EASY Mexican recipes that I highly recommend if you like our Easy Chicken Flautas.
 I use our Restaurant Style Refried Beans and our Restaurant Style Mexcian Rice for side dishes every time I make Mexican food at home.
 We honestly never make a Mexican dish without these two sides anymore.
-Some of my other favorite Mexican dishes are our Carne Asada Burritos and our Honey Lime Chicken Enchiladas.
+Some of my other favorite Mexican dishes are our Easy Taco Salad and our Grilled Carne Asada.

 - Preheat oven to 400-degrees.
 Combine chicken, cream cheese, Monterey Jack cheese, salsa, and salt & pepper in a medium-sized bowl.
 Mix together well.